 “Yep, still a girl.
 Glad to see that didn’t change.
 Now…inventory check.”

-Hm.
-Inventory check.
-Still sitting in her chair, Erin felt at her pockets.
+She felt at her pockets.
 She had…two empty pockets.
 Wonderful.
-Erin had hoped she’d brought her smartphone with her, but she was without even that basic necessity.
+Erin had hoped her smartphone would be with her, but who carried their phones to the bathroom?

-Most travelers begin their journeys well-prepared.
-Ordinarily, if Erin had known she would have ended up in this place she would have brought along with her a backpack crammed full of essentials.
-But she hadn’t planned on this adventure.
-She hadn’t even known it was about to happen.
+Most people began their journeys well prepared.
+If Erin had known she would have ended up in this place, she would have brought along a backpack crammed full of essentials.
+And a gun.
+To fight off the little green men.
+But she hadn’t planned this adventure.
+She hadn’t known it was going to happen.

 “I just wanted to go to the bathroom.”

-Erin’s eyes opened and she sat up in her chair, heart pounding at the memory.
+She hadn’t opened the wrong door or stepped into a wardrobe.
+Erin clutched at her head.
 This was impossible.
 She was going insane.
 No, she’d already gone insane and this empty inn was her mental depiction of the padded room they’d tossed her in.
 It was as plausible an answer as anything else.

-The haunting emptiness of the inn struck her hard the more she looked around.
-At first she’d just been pathetically grateful to find some kind of shelter in the wilderness.
-The instant she’d seen the building across the grassy plains she’d ran for it full-speed.
-But now having found it, Erin was not at ease.
+The haunting emptiness of the inn struck Erin harder the more she looked around.
+At first, she’d just been pathetically grateful to spot any kind of structure in the rolling grasslands she’d found herself in.
+Erin had run towards the inn full-speed.
+But now, having found herself in the inn, Erin was ill at ease.

 It was so empty.
-So dusty too.
-Although the inn’s main room was large and spacious she still felt crowded.
-Maybe it was all the empty tables and chairs.
-And the long counter at the end of the inn definitely felt like it should have a bartender behind it, serving a lovely cold drink of—
+So dusty, too.
+Really dusty.
+And although the inn’s common room was large and spacious, the large round tables and chairs made it feel smaller.
+A long counter at one end of the inn gave Erin the impression of a bar.
+She felt there should have been a bartender behind it, polishing a mug and serving her a lovely cool drink of—

 To do what?
 Hide here?
 Live here?
 Where is here exactly and what’s going on?